audinux/audinux.github.io/index.md

 You can access a search engine to find the package you want here: [search engine](packages/index.html)

-Some documents (slides, other ressources) for Linux and audio workshops: [workshops](pages/workshops.html)
+Some documents (slides, and other ressources) for Linux and audio workshops: [workshops](pages/workshops.html)

 ### Contact